NOAA-ORR-ERD/WebGnomeClient/doc/fate_exercises/continuous_exercise.rst

 JET-B

   #.
-Click Oil
+Click Oil to open the Adios Oil Database
   #.
-There are multiple ways to find an Jet fuel in the database.
+There are multiple ways to find a Jet fuel in the database.
 But this is probably the easiest:

      * type "jet" in the search box

   #.
-Select "GENERIC JET FUEL".
+Select the jet fuel with the highest score.
 Different Jet fuels have are suited to different turbine engine types, but will behave similarly in the environment.
   #.
-Click "More Info" if you want to see the details of the oil.
+Click the oil name to show you the details of the oil.
   #.
-Click "Select" to select the oil.
+Click "Download" to select the oil to use in GNOME.

 Spill:
 ------